 - Pure, skinless, and boneless (ingredient list consists of only chicken and sea salt)

 And guess what?
 There’s no need to drain!
 Our cans of Organic Roasted Chicken contain 100% chicken in its own flavorful, natural juices (compared to other canned chicken, which usually contains up to 40% water and often, processing additives).
 Our decision to venture into land-based foods and release our Organic Roasted Chicken Breast was based on our desire to support organic farmers, who work to preserve the delicate balance of our planet by eliminating pesticide and herbicide runoff into our waterways.
 We consider organic agriculture to be the land-based equivalent to sustainable fishing methods, and that what happens on the land will eventually end up in the water.
 Studies show chemical runoff from conventional farming practices finds its way into waterways, which ultimately flow into the sea, creating anaerobic dead zones where sea life cannot exist.
 Every acre of organic farmland that goes into the feed and pasture for our new line of chicken breast represents one less acre of damage to the land — and in turn, to our lakes and streams.
 Want to give our Organic Roasted Chicken a try?
 Both varieties – regular and No Salt Added are available at natural and grocery retailers across the country as well as online.
 We recommend trying the chicken on top of our Sesame Chicken Salad.
-See HERE for the full recipe!
+See the full recipe for Sesame Chicken Salad here.